-We entered into a lease for corporate office space in New York, New York directly from an unaffiliated landlord for September 2004 occupancy.
+We entered into a lease for separate office space in New York, New York directly from an unaffiliated landlord for September 2004 occupancy.
 The space is approximately 2,000 square feet and the lease is for seven years ending September 30, 2011.
-We believe the lease should provide sufficient space for our corporate offices for our anticipated level of activity during 2006.
-In addition, we have leased a laboratory facility of approximately 5,000 sq. ft. in Monmouth Junction, New Jersey.
-This lease expires on August 31, 2006.
-As discussed elsewhere in this annual report, our current laboratory facility does not meet cGMP standards and we are currently negotiating a lease for a new facility that satisfies cGMP guidelines.
+In addition, we have leased a laboratory facility of approximately 3,700 sq. ft. in Monmouth Junction, New Jersey.
+We believe that these facilities, together with laboratory facilities provided to SpaXen by INMI, will be adequate for our anticipated level of activity.